Djadjang Nurdjaman: 2017: Decline and resignation

-Persib had a poor start of the season, winning only one of their first five matches.
+Persib had a poor start to the season, winning only one of their first five matches.
 They followed this by collecting 20 points from the first 15 matches, scoring only 14 goals.
 The team's poor form was summed up by Carlton Cole being released by the club on 13 July 2017 after starting only two of his five appearances, scoring none.
 Finally, on 15 July 2017, Djadjang officially resigned as Persib head coach after he was disappointed that he could not boost the team's performance.

 PSMS Medan

 On 14 September 2017, Djadjang was appointed as PSMS Medan head coach.
 With the club already in the Liga 2 second round at his appointment, Djadjang was tasked to get the club promoted immediately.
 Under his leadership, PSMS achieved promotion following their 2–0 win after extra time against PSIS Semarang in the playoff semifinal.
 The club would eventually lose the final to Persebaya Surabaya after extra time, finishing as runners-up.
 PSMS had tough start on their top-flight return.
 The club lost eight of their first 13 matches and at one point, had the worst goalscoring record in the league.
 On 13 July 2018, Djadjang was sacked by PSMS with the club sitting bottom of the league halfway through the season.